 Members of Congress are meeting in Washington to pass a new five-year Farm Bill.
 The Farm Bill is among the most important laws Congress makes.
-It authorizes important functions of the Federal government, including supplemental nutrition assistance, crop insurance, and conservation and local food programs.
+It authorizes important functions of the Federal government, including supplemental nutrition assistance, crop insurance, urban forestry, and conservation and local food programs.
 It is also used to advance more sinister initiatives like rollbacks to endangered species and clean water protections — rollbacks that are unpopular on their own.

 This year, Congress is considering two different versions of the Farm Bill.
-The Senate version authorizes most water quality and land conservation programs, improves local food programs, and excludes environmental protection rollbacks.
+The Senate version authorizes most water quality, urban forestry, and land conservation programs, improves local food programs, and excludes environmental protection rollbacks.
 It creates innovative support for local farmers through a new Local Agriculture Market Program.
 It also maintains critical supplemental nutrition assistance program (SNAP) distributions, which benefit more than 42 million Americans including 1.8 million Illinoisans.
 Openlands supports the Senate’s proposed version of the Farm Bill.

 We need your help to make sure that this Farm Bill represents the interests of our neighbors as well as our wildlife.
 Please contact your elected officials and ask them to protect the environment and Americans in need by supporting only the Senate version of the 2018 Farm Bill!